 Dinners with his wife and other shared outside activities are also important to Jason Duey—although he still manages to keep the end goal of a law career in mind.

 “You have to take Jason Time, but it’s with the caveat that school comes first,” he says.
 “Nobody wants the lawyer who took the easy way out of law school.”

 Nontraditional Students Build Support Networks

-Wasim Bleibel was a cutting-edge cancer researcher in his late 20s when he decided to leave his job, move back to his childhood home, and go to law school.
+Wasim Bleibel was a cutting-edge cancer researcher in his late 20s when he decided to leave his job, return to his childhood home, and attend law school.
 He thought he was comfortable with the choice—until shortly after his first nerve-wracking set of exams.

 “When the exam started, I froze for the first 15 minutes.
 I left school that day thinking I was done,” he says.
 “I called my friend, almost hysterical.
 I said, ‘What have I done?
 I don’t know what I’m doing here.’”

-Nearly three years later, Bleibel, 3L, is lead articles editor for the Review of Intellectual Property Law at the in , where he is on track to receive his JD later this year.
+Nearly three years later, Bleibel, 3L, is a lead articles editor for the Review of Intellectual Property Law and is on track to receive his JD later this year.
 He is looking for his own apartment and making plans for his new career as a lawyer.